onflow/flow-js-testing/docs/examples.md

 ];
 ```

 Framework will try to resolve the types to the best of its abilities.
-If you encounter error for your use case,
+If you encounter an error for your use case,
-please fill the issue here: [https://github.com/onflow/flow-js-testing/issues](https://github.com/onflow/flow-js-testing/issues)
+please create an issue here: [https://github.com/onflow/flow-js-testing/issues](https://github.com/onflow/flow-js-testing/issues)